vraravam/natsumi-browser/README.md

 also makes the Firefox sidebar more customizable by adding customization for its size and position.

 ![](https://github.com/greeeen-dev/natsumi-browser/blob/dev/images/sidebars.png?raw=true)

+### And much more!
+- Natsumi Picture-in-Picture
+- Natsumi Library
+- Marginless compact mode
+- Compact URLbar
+- And more!

 ## Installation
 This skin is not available on the Zen Mods page, as this isn't intended to be a Mod.
 You will need to